varya/bem-articles-tmp/start-from-project-stub.en.md

     $ bem create -l desktop.blocks/ -b b-page -T bemhtml

-Add code that wraps the page contents with an additional container node; put it into the newly created `desktop.blocks/b-page/b-page.bemhtml` file.
+Add some code to wrap the page contents with an additional container node; put it into the newly created `desktop.blocks/b-page/b-page.bemhtml` file.

     block b-page, content: {